openETCS/governance/README.md

 Documents under Review
 * QA Plan in its 0.9.5.4 version
 	- State of the document: chapters 1, 2, 4, 5 and annexes are modified.
 The document has been renamed.
-See the history in the document 20130415_QA_Plan_Version_0.9.5.3_SQS
 	- Branch: Master branch
 	- Related issue: No issue
 * Review process in its 0.5 version